Custom Made

 The Making Of:

-A ‘Transformable’ Art Deco Tourmaline & Pearl Necklace
+A ‘Transformable’ Art Deco Tourmaline, Sapphire & Diamond Pendant/Necklace

-Enter: this ‘transformable’ 18ct White Gold, Tourmaline, Sapphire, Diamond & South Sea Pearl Necklace, inspired by true 1920s glamour and Art Deco style.
+Enter: this ‘transformable’ 18ct White Gold, Tourmaline, Sapphire & Diamond Pendant (transformed into a necklace of diamonds or pearls).
+Handcrafted by award-winning jeweller, Matthew Ely over 140 hours, this piece was inspired by true 1920s glamour and Art Deco style.

 “I wanted to create something extravagant, that really showed the versatility of a single jewel.
 A client then has the opportunity to wear it with multiple outfits, for different occasions and unique aesthetics.”